Marco Devillers

 The interpreter is in an alpha state, everything is still subject to possible change.

 The sources are on github, author’s thoughts on blogger, or in the FAQ.
+There is a provisional website.
 Also, Twitter.
 Read the fine manual.
 The operational semantics are discussed in a small technical note.
+For a list of builtin combinators look here.
+Or read the following short introduction.

-The interpreter and associated documentation is distributed under the MIT License, © 2017 Marco Devillers.
+The interpreter and associated documentation are distributed under the MIT License, © 2017 Marco Devillers.

 Thanks

-And of course, TIO for hosting the interpreter online and FSF for their gracious support in supplying access to the compile farm.
+And of course, CFarm for their gracious support in supplying access to the compile farm.